Issued: London, UK

 Bexsero is currently licensed or has received regulatory approval in over 50 countries, including the US and EU, and is used in 13 national immunisation programmes worldwide for the prevention of IMD caused by Neisseria meningitidis serogroup B. Bexsero is the only MenB vaccine with trials that have demonstrated a reduction in IMD, including vaccine effectiveness in real-world settings.
 Regulatory approvals vary by country.
 It is approved for individuals two months of age and older in Europe.

 In the US, Bexsero is licensed under the Accelerated Approval pathway for active immunisation to prevent IMD caused by Neisseria meningitidis serogroup B in individuals from 10 through 25 years.
 Approval of Bexsero is based on demonstrating an immune response, as measured by serum bactericidal activity against three serogroup B strains representative of prevalent strains in the US.
 The effectiveness of Bexsero against diverse serogroup B strains has not been confirmed.
-The US Prescribing Information is available here.
+The US Prescribing Information is available here (PDF - 327KB).

 Menveo vaccine for meningococcal groups A, C, Y, and W has received regulatory approval in over 60 countries, including the US, with more than 72 million doses distributed worldwide since 2010.
 Menveo offers extensive evidence of immunogenicity with a well-characterised safety profile.

 In the US, Menveo has received regulatory approval for active immunisation to prevent IMD caused by Neisseria meningitidis serogroups A, C, Y, and W in individuals from 2 months through 55 years of age.
 However, Menveo does not prevent N. meningitidis serogroup B infections.
-The US Prescribing Information is available here.
+The US Prescribing Information is available here (PDF - 556KB).

 About Invasive meningococcal disease